huaweicloud/terraform-provider-huaweicloud/docs/resources/evs_volume.md

   Valid values are **true** and **false**.
   Changing this creates a new disk.

+* `auto_pay` - (Optional, String, ForceNew) Specifies whether auto pay is enabled.
+  Valid values are *true* and *false*.
+Defaults to *true*.
+If you set this to *false*, you need to pay the order yourself in time, be careful about the timeout of resource creation.
+Changing this creates a new disk.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: